novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 # Advanced configuration

 The plugin supports a number of advanced behaviours.
-For example, it can be used to consume properties from various external sources, fallbacks can be configured in case a given source doesn't have a certain property and properties can be used in Android builds as `buildConfigField` and `resValue`.
+For example, it can be used to consume properties from various external sources, it provides fallbacks for dynamic properties and can be used in Android projects to map build properties to `buildConfigField` and `resValue`.

-For most features the sample project, which can be found on the [github repo](https://github.com/novoda/gradle-build-properties-plugin/tree/master/sample), provides fully working examples.
+For most features examples can be also found on our [github repo](https://github.com/novoda/gradle-build-properties-plugin/tree/master/sample).

 ## Table of contents
  * [Read properties from different sources](#reading-properties-from-different-sources)